quicwg/ops-drafts/draft-ietf-quic-applicability.md

 applications using QUIC, as well.

-Application developers should note that any fallback they use when QUIC cannot be used due to network blocking of UDP SHOULD guarantee the same security properties as QUIC; if this is not possible, the connection SHOULD fail to allow the application to explicitly handle fallback to a less-secure alternative.
+Application developers should note that any fallback they use when QUIC cannot be used due to network blocking of UDP should guarantee the same security properties as QUIC; if this is not possible, the connection should fail to allow the application to explicitly handle fallback to a less-secure alternative.
 See {{fallback}}.